godot-jolt/godot-jolt/README.md

 4. Open your project settings
 5. Make sure "Advanced Settings" is enabled
 6. Go to "Physics" and then "3D"
-7. Change "Physics Engine" to "JoltPhysics3D"
+7. Change "Physics Engine" to "Jolt Physics (Extension)"
 8. Restart Godot

 ## What settings are there?